game-stop/veejay/README.md

 ## Bug Reporting

-Please use the ticket system on http://veejay.dyne.org
+Please use the ticket system on https://github.com/c0ntrol/veejay/issues or simply write a mail to the veejay-discussion group!

 ENJOY!
 And let us know about your performances/installations with veejay!